miemiy/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 - **Intune**: Manage Surface firmware updates remotely using Intune and the **Surface Management Portal** for visibility into device status.
 The portal provides a consolidated view of all Surface devices across the organization.

 - **Configuration Manager**: Synchronize Surface firmware and driver updates with Endpoint Configuration Manager for on-premises management.
 Use Configuration Manager to automate deployments or co-manage devices via **Microsoft Entra hybrid join**.
+To learn more, see [Configure Microsoft Entra hybrid join](/entra/identity/devices/how-to-hybrid-join).

 **Helpful resources:**